JuanJ4/Web-Developer-Bootcamp/README.md

 - Selectors, manipulating the DOM
 - jQuery Methods!

 ## The Next Section Is Diving In Into Back-End Development Using Node.
-Js, Will Continue to Update This.
+Js, and Databases (MongoDB) Will Continue to Update This.

-## YelpCamp (September 2018)
+## YelpCamp

 ##Initial Setup
 * Add Landing Page